superterran/adobe-digest/content/_index.md

 ---
-title: "Adobe Digest"
+title: "Adobe Security Intelligence Hub"
-description: "Your source for Adobe news and insights"
+description: "Real-time Adobe security bulletins and expert analysis"
 ---

-# Welcome to Adobe Digest

-This is your home for Adobe-related content, news, and insights.

-## Getting Started

-Explore our content through the navigation menu above.
+The homepage content is rendered by the custom layout at `/layouts/index.html`.